Back to Blog

 Whether you're an audiologist testing hearing aids, a linguist studying phonetics, or an engineer evaluating text-to-speech systems, chances are you've encountered Harvard Sentences.
 These carefully crafted sentences have been the gold standard for speech intelligibility testing for over half a century.

-In this guide, we'll cover everything you need to know about Harvard Sentences — their history, structure, how they're used, and how you can work with them using our interactive tool.
+In this guide, we'll cover everything you need to know about Harvard Sentences — their history, structure, examples, download formats, how they're used, and how you can work with them using our interactive tool.

 What Are Harvard Sentences?